National Museum of Modern Art offers one of the most comprehensive panoramas of history of Art in the 20th and the 21st centuries.

 Spread over the two floors of the building, the display invites the visitor to transfer the major sequence of modernity through a broad broad spectrum of the field including plastic arts, photography, Cinema, film, video, design sculpture, and even architecture.

-The center architect Renzo piano and RICHARD ROGERS
+The centre architect Renzo piano and RICHARD ROGERS

 took a daring step of showcasing what the architect usually hides.
 Thus the supporting structure and pipes are outside highlighted in vibrant color.

 Blue corresponds to air supply, yellow to electrical devices and red to the elevators and their machinery.

 The modern collection devoted to the founding episode of Modern Art from 1905 to 1965, open the visit.
 Each room, leading onto the next, leading into the next, showcases of major figure or the current of a period.

 A movement is known as “Avant -gardens” challenge the traditional cannons, and notably The Illusionist representation of the word using perspective, to the benefit of experimentation, from geometric form two non-figurative painting, from collage to assemblage.

 On the other side, the contemporary collection reflects the digits of the past 50 in the different fields of creations.

 Artist invented new ways of making art, using their own bodies, “poor” or recycled materials, the industrial processes or new technologies.